Simplon-hdf/corpo-event-terrifying/README.md

-# corpo-event-terrifying
+# Corpo Event

 ## 📘 Introduction

-*This project aims to manage the organization of corporate events, by offering differentiated roles (administrator, collaborator), event management, comments, and participation.*
+This project aims to manage the organization of corporate events, by offering differentiated roles (administrator, collaborator), event management, comments, and participation.

 ---